The Pandemic’s Transformation Of Queer Spaces Has Been A Blessing — & A Curse

 hi i’m #transgender and this is my #comingout video #ftm #lgbtq #fyp #transition #🏳️🌈 #🏳️⚧️♬ Line Without a Hook - Ricky Montgomery

-The time spent in lockdown gave him the courage to take important steps like going to the doctors and getting referred to the gender clinic, and the support of his social media friends and following has made what could be a very isolating process hugely validating.
+While the time spent in lockdown gave Levy the courage to take important steps like going to the doctor and getting referred to the gender clinic, the support of his social media friends and following has made what could be a very isolating process hugely validating.

 Advertisement

 Social media can be especially affirming when your queerness explicitly isolates you from the culture you live in.
-Maria, who’s based in Texas, had known since she was in middle school that she’s bisexual, but wasn’t out to her socially conservative parents.
-She says that she made the decision on the spur of the moment to have a conversation with her parents about her sexuality; she also recorded a video of the conversation, and posted it to TikTok, saying that the pandemic gave her “the courage to post her coming out video in the first place.”
+Maria, who’s based in Texas, has known since she was in middle school that she’s bisexual but wasn’t out to her socially conservative parents.
+She says that she made the decision on the spur of the moment to have a conversation with her parents about her sexuality; she also recorded a video of the conversation and posted it to TikTok, saying that the pandemic gave her “the courage to post her coming out video in the first place.”

 @linglingyingz